Qottmann/Quantum-anomaly-detection/README.md

 Entry for the [Qiskit Europe Hackathon](https://qiskithackathoneurope.bemyapp.com/#/projects/60805383ff00f400197f84fd)

 We propose quantum anomaly detection (QAD), a novel quantum machine learning framework for exploring phase diagrams of quantum many-body systems.
 QAD is trained in a fully unsupervised fashion on a quantum device.
 The implentation is based on [Qiskit](https://qiskit.org/).
+We walk you through our proposal in [main.ipynb](main.ipynb).

 * [qae.py](qae.py): Includes `QAEAnsatz`, the parameterized circuit ansatz for the QAD, and `QAE`, the training framework
 * [experiments/](experiments/): The experiments performed on the physical device.
 Each file has a short description of the experiment in the beginning